 The cremation process is brief, and takes two to three hours.
 The exact time depends on the size of the individual and type of container or casket selected.

-In Ohio, there is a legal 48-hour waiting period before a cremation can occur.
+In Ohio, there is a legal 24-hour waiting period before a cremation can occur.
 It may take several days to secure the necessary documents prior to the cremation.
 Families may obtain a waiver to cremate from the Justice of the Peace in the precinct where the death occurred.
 If obtained, it is possible to proceed with cremation before the standard 48-hour delay.

-No, and it is illegal to do so.
-Most modern cremation chambers are not large enough to accommodate more than one adult.
+Note that most modern cremation chambers are not large enough to accommodate more than one adult.
 At Busch, we ensure the highest level of care and integrity during your loved one's cremation.

 If requested, we invite families to tour our on-site crematory, and/or remain present at the start of the cremation.